-Replace context facts with local authorization
+Replace context facts with Local Authorization

 Rather than converting your authorization data to facts and sending it to Oso with every authorization request, you can use Local Authorization to tell Oso how to construct a query that will let you fetch that data directly when you need it to resolve an authorization request.
 Setup requires two things: